IanWafer/Fisher-Iris-Data-Set-Project/README.md

 The Iris data set is a well known database in pattern recognition originally created by R.A.
 Fisher in 1936.
 It is a multivariate collection of four attributes for 3 variations of the Iris flowers.
 The attributes it covers are the length and width of the sepal and the length and width of the petal in four sperate columns and each row is associated with one of the 3 class' of the Iris plant.

-The Iris classes covered are the Iris Setosa, the Iris Versicolout and the Iris Virginica.
+The Iris classes covered are the Iris Setosa, the Iris Versicolor and the Iris Virginica.
 Each class of plant has 50 instances of measurements taken in the data set.

 The instructions can be found here- [link](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)